-The Michael Smith Health Research BC C2 Program promotes knowledge exchange and meaningful collaboration by supporting researchers, trainees and research users* in co-developing research that can directly impact patients and a diverse range of stakeholders.
+The Michael Smith Health Research BC C2 Program promotes knowledge exchange and meaningful collaboration by supporting researchers, trainees and research users* in co-developing research that can have direct impacts on people, including patients, health practitioners and policy makers.

-Co-developing research by engaging with stakeholders helps ensure the research is relevant, and can increase the likelihood of leveraging the award into additional funding from national and international sources.
+Co-developing research by engaging with people who use research helps ensure the research is relevant.
 It also helps build knowledge translation (KT) capacity, experience and skills in BC’s research and health professional trainees.

 *Research users might include patients, caregivers, health practitioners, government policy makers, health charities or the public.